gluster/glusterfs/CONTRIBUTING.md

 3. Tests:
    - All the required smoke tests would be auto-triggered.
      - Developers get a chance to retrigger the smoke tests using **"/recheck smoke"** as comment.
-   - The "regression" tests would be triggered by a comment **"/run regression"** from anyone in the [@gluster-all](https://github.com/orgs/gluster/teams/gluster-all) group.
+   - The "regression" tests would be triggered by a comment **"/run regression"** from developers in the [@gluster-maintainers](https://github.com/orgs/gluster/teams/gluster-maintainers) group.
+     - Ask for help as comment in PR if you have any questions about the process!

 4. Review Process:
    - `+2` : is equivalent to "Approve" from the people in the maintainer's group.